SmartBear/testengine-cli/README.md

 `testengine jobs status <job ID>`

 ### Print an execution report to the console'
-Each job has a job ID, with the command "jobs printReport" you can print execution report for a completed job.
+Each job has a job ID, with the command "jobs printReport" you can print execution report for a completed job to the console.
+This allows user to view the report without writing it into a file.

 `testengine jobs printReport <job ID>`